romanenko/covid19-safety-information/README.md

 ## Skills and Conversation Scenarios

-Users will discover our bot via link, or by visiting a Facebook page and start chatting.
+Users will discover your bot via link, or by visiting a Facebook page and start chatting.
 It can also be embedded to any webpage [via Facebook Chat Plugin](https://developers.facebook.com/docs/messenger-platform/discovery/facebook-chat-plugin/).

 Once the conversation started — bot should **greet the user** with introductory message, describing its purpose and giving a hint of how to start interaction — by **asking what activity user is scheming to do**.
 After that, bot will **ask three questions** to learn more about the environment and social distancing factors, **evaluate the risk** and **end the conversation** with a relevant link to read more about the activity on CDC website.

-This brings us to the three skills, we need our bot to have:
+This brings you and your students to the three skills, you need your bot to have:

 1. Greet the user and provide instructions
 2. Perform a simple quiz
 3. Handle gibberish (random input) and politely bring user back to known scenarios

-We'll use Facebook and its [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/) to provide conversational interface to our user, Wit.ai to make it understand input in natural language and [Airtable](https://airtable.com) to store health information about the activities and to keep the progress of the Quiz.
+You will use Facebook and its [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/) to provide conversational interface to the user, Wit.ai to make it understand input in natural language and [Airtable](https://airtable.com) to store health information about the activities and to keep the progress of the Quiz.

 ## Dialog Example

-Example of conversation the user might have with our bot:
+Example of conversation the user might have with your bot:

 ```
 🤖: Hey!
 Nice to meet you!
 You can ask me for advice whether it is safe